 - Detractors – Includes dissatisfied customers and people who are extremely critical of the service.
 May suggest and recommend against the company and its products.

-To get what is known as the net promoter score, a number that shows the actual range of satisfaction that customers fall into, the number of detractors is subtracted from the number of promoters.
+To get what is known as the net promoter score, a number that shows the actual range of satisfaction that customers fall into, the percentage of detractors subtracted the percentage of promoters.
 Because it’s a difference, if the promoters and detractors happen to be equal, the net promoter score is simply zero and the product can be seen as lacking any kind of customer-initiated promotion.

 Net Promoter Score as a Competitive Benchmark